-As the principal authority, you need to link your business in RAM before you can authorise others to access government online services on behalf of your business.
+A principal authority needs to link to the business in Relationship Authorisation Manager (RAM) before others can be authorised to access government online services on behalf of the business.

 The principal authority is a person responsible for the business, such as:

 - an eligible individual associate listed on an Australian business number (ABN) in the Australian Business Register (ABR), for example

 - a public officer

 - a partner